oleg-agapov/dbt-coaching/docs/practice-1.md

 ## Plan

+We gonna create a dbt project from scratch, using local database called DuckDB.
+There will be a couple of models to start with, so that we can test all the functionality from the session.

 1. 🦆 Install dbt with duck-db adapter
 1. 🐣 Bootstrap a new dbt project
 1. ➡️ Upload raw data